Skip to main content

 • Discipline that makes other complex fields feel manageable

-Many people in the aviation industry started exactly this way — earning their certificate young, using it to strengthen their West Point, Naval Academy, or Air Force Academy applications.
-Others built it into a business and lifestyle skill, eventually owning and operating aircraft safely.
+For example, many people in the aviation industry started exactly this way — earning their certificate young, and then using it to strengthen their West Point, Naval Academy, or Air Force Academy applications.
+Others, meanwhile, built it into a business and lifestyle skill, and in time came to own and operate aircraft safely.

 “If you think like a pilot, a lot of other fields become very easy.
 Pilots are analytical, fast thinkers.
 The airplane is always moving — you always have to be three steps ahead.”